-You are panting, rosy cheeked, sweaty and have sand in your clothes, but wow, you did it!
+You are panting, rosy-cheeked, sweaty, and have sand in your clothes, but wow, you did it!
 You finally see your first view of the beach on the other side and feel the sea breeze ruffle your hair.
 It is so stunningly beautiful that you have to take a moment to soak it all in.
 The top flattens out and you are relieved to feel solid footing again.
-Well, as solid as you can in sand anyway, but you are grateful to no longer be sliding back.
+Well, as solid as you can in the sand anyway, but you are grateful to no longer be sliding back.

 I realized this morning that my sober journey feels very much like climbing up my sand dune.
 It is hard and I get frustrated when I work so hard to take a step, only to slide part of the way back.
 Just like my focus on the climb consumes me and wears me out, so does my work to stay sober.
-I often feel like I am so tired of always thinking about alcohol and how to navigate my path forward with out it.
-If I am drinking I am thinking about alcohol, if I am not I am thinking out how to avoid alcohol.
+I often feel like I am so tired of always thinking about alcohol and how to navigate my path forward without it.
+If I am drinking, I am thinking about alcohol; if I am not, I am thinking about how to avoid alcohol.
 All the thinking about it makes me tired.

 I still have a long way to go but it was nice to take a minute to sit here and reflect on the view.
-I have definitely come along way.
+I have definitely come a long way.
 For all of those in front of me, please know your success inspires me to keep going.
 I wholeheartedly appreciate the encouragement and tips as I look up in admiration of your climbs.
 For those of you behind me, keep going, you got this, every step is worth it.
 And for those of you at the top, save some M&M’s for me, they truly do taste better up there. 😊

 More by this Author:

 If you’re “sober curious” …If you are drinking too much too often and want to stop or take a break… Talk to Us.

-We are an independent, anonymous, and private community who share resources, support and talk it through every day.
+We are an independent, anonymous and private community who share resources, support and talk it through every day.
 It helps to have a community behind you in a world where alcohol is the only addictive drug that people will question you for NOT using